adaptris-labs/interlok-build-parent/README.md

 ```

+A full example with configuration is here : (build-parent-json-csv)[https://github.com/adaptris-labs/build-parent-json-csv]

 ## Gradle Tasks

 * `gradle clean check` will verify the configuration unmarshalls; execute service-tester if `src/test/interlok/service-test.xml` exists; and finally runs a version report.